MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 3. Review *Description* and *Terms of use* to make sure you understand the engagement purpose and terms of use.
 4. Check *I accept Terms of Use* field and click **Join** or **Request Access** button.
 5. If owner approval **is not required** (*Join* option), engagement will be added to the engagement list and you can start using it.
 If you do not see the engagement in the list - press **F5** to refresh the page.
-6. If owner approval **is required** you will be asked to provide justification for requesting access. *Engagement owner* and *Power User* will be notified about access request via e-mail.
+6. If owner approval **is required**, you will be asked to provide justification for requesting access. *Engagement owner* and *Power User* will be notified about access request via e-mail.
 They will review the request and configure engagement access.
 Usually they will notify you when access is granted.
 If you do not receive a notification, review the list of engagements to check if your access request was approved.